derabbink/n26/README.md

 Assuming you named the runner `jetty-runner.jar` and stored it next to the `n26-code-challenge/` directory, you can now launch the app by running `java -jar jetty-runner.jar n26-code-challenge/webapp/build/libs/webapp-1.0.war`

-Once your servlet container is running, you should be able to reach it at `http://localhost:8080/`
+Once your servlet container is running, you should be able to reach it at `http://localhost:8080/` You can inspect the API's performance (HTTP status code rates, response time) using `jconsole`.
+Look for the data in the `metrics` MBean.

 [1]: http://blog.palominolabs.com/2011/08/15/a-simple-java-web-stack-with-guice-jetty-jersey-and-jackson/
 [2]: https://www.eclipse.org/jetty/documentation/current/runner.html

+## Testing
+There are unit tests and integration tests in the `service` module.
+These tests make sure the business logic is correct.
+For manual acceptance testing, I provided a `curl-commands.txt` file outlining some of the operations you can do with this API.

+## Storage
+Given the explicit ban of SQL, I set aside my fondness of Flyway and jOOQ.
+Instead, I now created an in-memory storage system using `HashMap`s and `HashMultimap`s, since those could be translated into a NoSQL or RDBMS persistence solution relatively easily.

+If SQL hadn't been disallowed, I would have created a storage system using the following:
+* A schema file written in SQL
+* H2 and Flyway, to read the schema into memory
+* jOOQ to generate code from the H2 DB
+* jOOQ-generated classes to read & write data at runtime

+## Complexity
+Reading anything from the API takes `O(1)` time.
+Adding or updating (i.e. `PUT`ting) transactions takes `O(k)` time, where `k` is the number of transactions (transitively) connected to the new/updated one via its `parent_id`.
+This complexity arises from the fact that on every such operation, the sums of the transaction subtree are being updated.
+The added benefit of this is that reading takes `O(1)` time.
+My decision to make reading the computationally cheapest operation is based on my personal experience that read operations happen far more frequently than write operations (in the context of HTTP APIs).
+Storing all data takes `O(n)` space, where `n` is the total number of stored transactions.
+This is the most efficient solution.

+More details on this can be found in the comments in the `TransactionStoreImpl` and `TypeStoreImpl` classes, in the `com.abbink.n26.service.storage` package.